Freuer Faucets Review & Rating Updated: 05/21/21

 Freuer faucets get a lot of consumer interest because they are attractive, stylish, and inexpensive.
 But, while the style is there, the quality is not.
 They are not very good faucets.
 Reports of problems with Freuer faucets are numerous and widespread, as are reports of a lack of post-sale customer support.
 In our test of customer support, it took 5 days for the company to respond to our first e-mail, and then the response did not address the questions we asked.
 Our second e-mail was not answered at all.

-Spohn Global says it will replace a faucet that is broken when you receive it, and will send replacement parts if some are missing or defective.
-These are things Spohn Global has to do in order to stay affiliated with Amazon and eBay.
+Spohn Global says it will replace a faucet that is broken when you receive it and will send replacement parts if some are missing or defective.
+These are things Spohn Global has to do in order to stay affiliated with Amazon.
 But, the company has no after-sale availability of parts to speak of or any sort of systematic replacement parts organization.
 Needed parts are simply scavenged from other faucets.
 If the faucet is out of stock or discontinued, there are no parts.

-Chinese and Taiwanese imported faucets similar in style and price to Freuer but generally of better quality with an actual warranty include:
+Certified and legal Chinese and Taiwanese faucets similar in style and price to Freuer but generally of better quality with an actual warranty include:

-If you have experience with Freuer faucets, good, bad or indifferent, we would like to hear about it, so please contact us or leave a comment below.
+We are continuing to research the company.
+If you have experience with Freuer faucets, good, bad, or indifferent, we would like to hear about it, so please contact us or post a comment below.